Hermite spectral method to 1D forward Kolmogorov equation and its application to nonlinear filtering problems: Application to nonlinear filtering problems

 Assume further that the initial distribution of $x_0$ is $u_0(x)=e^{\frac{-x^2}2}$.
 This assumption is not crucial at all.
 The non-Gaussian ones, for example $u_0(x)=e^{\frac{-x^4}2}$, will give the similar results as the Gaussian one.

 It is easy to see that the asymptotical behavior of the solution to (\ref{kolmogorov for almost linear}) is $e^{-\frac{x^2}2}$.
 With the guidelines in section II.B, we choose $\alpha=1$, $\beta=0$ and $N=25$ for the starting interval.
-We shall run the experiment for the total time $T=50s$.
+We shall run the experiment for the total time $T=20s$.
 Thus, we expect the density function probably will move out of the starting interval.
 Table \ref{table} suggests that the appropriate width of the window should be $3$, if the error tolerance is set to be $10^{-5}$.
 We shall overlap the adjacent windows a little bit to prevent frequent shifting of windows.
 Let us take the width of the overlaped region to be $0.5$.
 Therefore, as the preparation for the moving-window technique, we shall prepare the off-line data for $[-19.5,-13.5]$, $[-14, -8]$, $[-8.5, -2.5]$, $[-3,3]$, $[2.5, 8.5]$, $[8,14]$ and $[13.5,19.5]$.
 The correpsonding $\beta$s are $-16.5, -11, -5.5, 0, 5.5, 11$ and $16.5$.
 The barrier in the rhombic box in the flowchart Fig \ref{fig-flowchart} should be $3$ (the width of the ``window").

-Our algorithm is compared with the particle filter with $10$ or $50$ particles in Fig. \ref{fig-almostlinear} for the total experimental time $T=50$s.
+Our algorithm is compared with the PF with $10$ or $50$ particles in Fig. \ref{fig-almostlinear} for the total experimental time $T=20$s.
 The time step is $\triangle t=0.01$s.
 All three filters show acceptable experimental results.
-It is clear (between time $10$ to $30$) that the particle filter with $50$ particles gives closer estimation to our algorithm than that with $10$ particles.
-But as to the efficiency, our algorithm is superior to the particle filter, since the CPU times of particle filter with $10$ and $50$ particles are $5.00$s and $35.75$s respectively, while that of our algorithm is only $2.62$s.
+It is clear (between time $12$ to $18$) that the PF with $50$ particles gives closer estimation to our algorithm than that with $10$ particles.
+The mean square errors of our algorithm is about $1.046$, while those of the PF with $10$ and $50$ particles are $1.434$ and $1.086$, respectively.
+As to the efficiency, our algorithm is superior to the PF, since the CPU times of the PF with $10$ and $50$ particles are $1.70$s and $10.04$s respectively, while that of our algorithm is only $1.02$s.
 As to the storage, the size of the binary file to keep the off-line data is only $35.5$kB.
-During this particular on-line experiment, the window has been shifted for $13$ times, which can't be perceivable from the figure at all.
-And it seems that the moving-window technique doesn't affect the efficiency of our algorithm.
+During this particular on-line experiment, the window has been shifted for $13$ times, which can't be observable from the figure at all.
+And it seems that the moving-window technique doesn't affect the real-time manner of our algorithm.